Who is RDG?

 What is the culture like at RDG?

-You cannot describe culture.
-Hear what our staff have to say about working at RDG.
+You may also like to hear what our staff have to say about working at RDG.

 What benefits does RDG offer?